nakato/nixos-sbc/modules/boards/bananapi/bpir4/info.md

 ### RTC

-No kernel support
+Missing kernel driver.

 ### Module loads at boot

 As referenced in the pull that added support:

-Often the mtk_soc module will fail to load during boot.
+> Often the mtk_soc module will fail to load during boot.
 A simple sudo rmmod mtk_eth / sudo modprobe mtk_eth will fix this.

 ### FS Resizing

 As referenced in the pull that added support:

 > Sometimes the SD card wont resize itself.
 I tried the script from this repository and the original script from nixpkgs, I had intermittent issues regardless of the script.
 I don't think this is a code issue with the boot script.